-- 1 gallon (3.8 liters) Doogh (Middle Eastern yogurt drink)---if you can’t find this from your local Middle Eastern grocery store then take plain yogurt and mix with water until it reaches the consistency of milk.
+- 1 gallon 3.8 liters Doogh (Middle Eastern yogurt drink) If you can’t find this from your local Middle Eastern or Persian grocery store then take plain yogurt and mix with water until it reaches the consistency of milk.
 And add a big pinch of salt to this if you're making it from yogurt and water, since there is always salt in doogh.

-- 1 large bunch Parsley, rinsed and thick stems cut off
+- 1 large bunch Parsley rinsed and thick stems removed

-- 1 large bunch Green Onion or Persian leeks, rinsed and the roots cut off the green onions
+- 1 large bunch Green Onion or Persian leeks rinsed and just the roots removed

-- 2 entire Heads of Garlic, sliced thickly
+- 2 Heads of Garlic cloves peeled and sliced thickly

 - In a food processor, add the cilantro, parsley, and green onion/leeks and chop well.
 You can definitely chop by hand but of course, it’s not as easy.
 Set aside.